-Hazard Class 1 Class 2 Class 3a Class 3B Class 4 Eye Damage No Must stare into it and overcome natural blinking reflex If viewed through collecting optics Immediate and irreversible from direct beam and specular reflections Immediate and irreversible from direct beam, specular reflections, diffuse reflections Skin burns No No No No Thermal burns Fires No No No No Potential fire hazard Smoke No No Anytime lasers are used for precision burning, whether it's human tissue in surgery or metal in laser cutting, the smoke generated may present possible hazards.
-Non-Beam Lasers can create electrical hazards if they are incorrectly installed; they can create an explosion hazard if the housing is inadequate.
+Hazard Class 1 Class 2 Class 3a Class 3B Class 4

+natural blinking direct beam and direct beam,

+reflex specular specular

+reflections reflections,

+diffuse reflections

+Skin burns No No No No Thermal burns

+Fires No No No No Potential fire

+riies NO NO NO INO hazard

+Anytime lasers are used for precision burning, whether it's

+Smoke No o No human tissue in surgery or metal in laser cutting, the smoke

+generated may present possible hazards.

+Non-Beam Lasers can create electrical hazards if they are incorrectly installed; they can create an explosion hazard

+NOII-DEAIII if the housing is inadequate.